morgan-se/svelte-blog/src/posts/understanding-spring.md

 ![Example GET request](../simple-serve-get-notfound.png)

 ## Wrapping up
-Hopefully breaking down web frameworks to there smallest parts has given you a better understanding of how Spring and other web frameworks actually work under the hood.
+Hopefully breaking down web frameworks to their smallest parts has given you a better understanding of how Spring and other web frameworks actually work under the hood.
 For those interested the code can be found at [https://gitlab.com/morgan.english.seng/simple-serve/](https://gitlab.com/morgan.english.seng/simple-serve/), do have a play around trying to create more controllers and services or implementing a more complete HTTP service.